Last Updated on February 10, 2021 by Maggie Sutton

 - Get your clothes dry-cleaned one last time before the move (if needed).
 Otherwise, wait until after the move so they do not get wrinkled during the move.

 - If you’re moving out of town, find a new doctor and dentist (who are in your insurance network) so you are prepared if anything happens during the move.
+You might think it’s not worth finding a dentist or a doctor until you really need them, but it helps to have that reassurance just in case.
+As they say, it’s better to have it and not need it than it is to need it and not have it.

 - If you’re leaving town and have pets, find a new vet so you’re prepared in case something happens during the move.
 Also, request copies of all vet records and get necessary pet medication records from your current vet.